Global Value Fund

 Portfolio Attribution

 We use a proprietary quantitative equity allocation model that assists the portfolio managers in determining the weight of emerging versus developed markets in the Fund.
-Our allocation relative to the weight of emerging markets in the Index is currently neutral.
+Our allocation relative to the weight of emerging markets in the Index is currently underweight.
 We identify five primary factors as most indicative of the ideal allocation target: valuation, quality, earnings growth, macroeconomic, and risk aversion.
-Our valuation metric is currently positive for emerging markets and quality, which include such measures as profit margins and return on equity, is neutral.
-Our earnings growth, macroeconomic, and risk aversion indicators are negative for emerging markets.
+Our valuation metric is currently positive for emerging markets.
+Quality, which includes such measures as profit margins and return on equity, and risk aversion are neutral indicators.
+Our earnings growth and macroeconomic indicators are negative for emerging markets.

 Quarterly Investment Outlook